riceissa/breathing/doc.md

 > 9:23 \[(pm).
 I only had to write down a single time!\]

+2025-02-04: Trying this again.
+I've tried it a few times since the previous update too, and it has worked every time.
+However, this morning's air hunger seems worse than usual.

+> | 11:30am
+> | 11:37am
+> | 11:39am
+> | \[nose is starting to clear at 11:42am\]

 ## Intermittent exercise: count how many times you blow your nose per day

 # Posture